Perry Edward Smith: The murders and life on death row

-Smith met with Hickock, and almost immediately the two set to work out Hickock's plan.
-Driving west to Holcomb, they entered the Clutter home through an unlocked door late in the evening of November 14, 1959, whereupon they bound, gagged, and then murdered the four family members present: Herbert Clutter and his wife Bonnie, and their children, Nancy, 16, and Kenyon, 15.
+Smith met with Hickock, and almost immediately the two set out to work out Hickock's plan.
+Driving west to Holcomb, they entered the Clutter home through an unlocked door late in the evening of November 14, 1959, where they bound, gagged, and then murdered the four family members present: Herbert Clutter and his wife Bonnie, and their children, Nancy, 16, and Kenyon, 15.
 Hickock later testified that he had gotten the idea to rob the Clutters after being told by former cellmate Floyd Wells, who had worked as a farmhand for the Clutters, that there was a safe in the family's house containing $10,000.
 When they invaded the house, however, they discovered that there was no such safe.
-After six weeks at large, mostly spent idly roaming the country, Smith and Hickock were captured in Las Vegas, Nevada, on December 30, 1959, following an extensive manhunt which extended into Mexico.
+Smith and Hickock ended up with about $50 in cash, a pair of binoculars, and a Zenith transistor radio that belonged to Kenyon Clutter.
+After six weeks at large, mostly spent roaming the country, Smith and Hickock were captured in Las Vegas, Nevada, on December 30, 1959, following an extensive manhunt which extended into Mexico.

 Smith admitted to cutting the throat of the father, Herbert Clutter, as well as shooting both Herbert and Kenyon Clutter in the head with a shotgun at close range.
 Records show a dispute as to which of the two shot the women, Bonnie and Nancy Clutter.
-Alvin Dewey, chief investigator of the Clutter family murders, testified at the trial that Hickock insisted in his confession that Smith performed all four killings; Smith, however, first confessed that Hickock killed the women, but refused to sign his confession, and later claimed to have shot them himself.
+Alvin Dewey, the chief investigator of the Clutter family murders, testified at trial that Hickock insisted in his confession that Smith performed all four killings; Smith, however, first said that Hickock killed the women, but refused to sign his confession, and later claimed to have shot them himself.
 Although Smith's revised confession coincided with Hickock's initial statement, both Smith and Hickock refused to testify in court, leading to a lack of an official record detailing who killed the women.

 While Smith had only a grade-school education, he maintained a strong interest in art, literature and music.
-His rough past regarding his family and abusive childhood led him to be somewhat distant from people.
+His past regarding his family and abusive childhood led him to be somewhat distant from people.
 He read extensively, and during his time on death row, wrote poems and painted pictures for other inmates from photos of their family members.